 Victoria is a trustee of the Link school, a school for students with special educational needs and is also a trustee of iCAN, the largest children’s communication charity in the UK.
 She is an Associate editor of the journal, Language, Speech and Hearing Services in Schools.
 She also acts as a speech and language therapy partner for the Health Care and Professions Council.
 She is external examiner at the School of Psychological Sciences, The University of Manchester.
-Joffe is a trustee and councillor for research and development at the Royal College of Speech and Language Therapists (RCSLT) and is chair of the RCSLT’s national clinical excellence network/special interest group for older children and young adults with speech, language and communication needs.
-Joffe also serves as an expert reviewer for the National Institute for Health Research (NIHR) Clinical Academic Training Scheme.
+Victoria is a trustee and councillor for research and development at the Royal College of Speech and Language Therapists (RCSLT) and is chair of the RCSLT’s national clinical excellence network/special interest group for older children and young adults with speech, language and communication needs.
+Victoria also serves as an expert reviewer for the National Institute for Health Research (NIHR) Clinical Academic Training Scheme.

 Victoria has supported the proposer group during the development of the school and assisted with the recruitment of therapists.
 The Trust is exceptionally grateful for her involvement and the expertise she brings to the school.